What To Stock Up On In September

 Fresh Eggs

-Today, I stopped at the grocery store and was surprised to see the shelves for eggs almost empty.
+Today, I stopped at the grocery store and was surprised to see the egg shelves almost empty.
 Those of you who have chickens are so lucky!
 In case you missed this post, How Long Are Eggs Good For?
 This has been a tough year for the egg supply.
-I try to pick up eggs in 5 dozen packages when I can.
-Costco often has them available that way, but they MAY limit how many packages you can buy.
+I try to pick up eggs in 5-dozen packages when I can.
+Costco often has them available that way, but they may limit how many packages you can buy.

 Labor Day Snacks like Chips and Dips